RedHatInsights/insights-core/docs/combiner_tutorial.rst

 * Choose attribute types that are not so complex they cannot be easily understood or serialized.
 Unless you know you need something complex keep it simple.
-* Use the ``@property`` decorator to create readonly getters and simplify access to information.
+* Use the ``@property`` decorator to create read-only getters and simplify access to information.

-Now we need to implement the combiner that will satisify our tests.
+Now we need to implement the combiner that will satisfy our tests.

 .. code-block:: python
    :linenos: